-In order to ensure that students in the CTEP program will reasonably be able to meet the graduation requirement of a 2.5 academic grade point average on their best 15.0 undergraduate courses, the Faculty requires its CTEP students to meet the following stay-in requirements.

-Starting in a student's second audited year the requirement to remain in the CTEP program is to maintain a cumulative grade point average (CGPA) of at least 2.3.
+In order to ensure that students in the CTEP program will reasonably be able to meet the graduation requirement of a 2.50 academic grade point average on their best 15.0 undergraduate courses, the Faculty requires its CTEP students to meet the following stay-in requirements.
+Each May after completing at least 8.0 credits the requirement to remain in the CTEP program is to maintain a cumulative academic grade point average (Cumulative ACCA) of at least 2.30.
 Students not meeting this requirement will be placed on warning of removal.
-Such students must at minimum maintain an annual grade point average (AGPA) of 2.3 or be removed from the CTEP program and may continue in the B.P.H.E.-only degree program.
+Such students must at minimum maintain an annual academic grade point average (Annual ACCA) of 2.30 or be removed from the CTEP program and may continue in the B.P.H.E.-only degree program.
 The B.P.H.E. academic requirements will also apply to all students enrolled in the CTEP program.